Zandler/Zandler/README.md

 - 🏆 Devopbootcamp - consultant | Head of SRE and Architecture
 - 👨‍💻 Move 🌐 to ☁️
-- ✍️ trying to  write technical blog on Medium - t- 📜️ More about my experiences on [LinkedIn](https://br.linkedin.com/in/zandler-oliveira)
+- ✍️ trying to  write technical blog on Medium
+- 📜️ More about my experiences on [LinkedIn](https://br.linkedin.com/in/zandler-oliveira)